tpm2-software/tpm2-tools/man/tpm2_nvlist.1.md

 # EXAMPLES

-To list the defined NV indeces to stdout:
+To list the defined NV indices to stdout:

 ```
 tpm2_nvlist